 Inflow & Infiltration Increases Operating Costs

-Lindsay Beaman (1:35)
+Lindsay Beaman (1:30)

-Since residents don’t typically have a sewer bill, I mean, there’s still that excess sewage going somewhere and someone is paying to make sure it’s managed, correct?
+Since residents don’t typically have a sewer bill, I mean, there’s still that excess sewage going somewhere, and someone is paying to make sure it’s managed, correct?

-Wes Farrand (1:44)
+Wes Farrand (1:39)

 Determining if your System has Inflow & Infiltration Issues

-Lindsay Beaman (2:08)
+Lindsay Beaman (2:03)

-Okay.
-Emily, can you tell me how do we know that we have an I/I problem or how do we define the scope of this?
+Okay, can you tell me how do we know that we have an I/I problem or how do we define the scope of this?

-Wes Farrand (2:36)
+Wes Farrand (3:11)

-Lindsay Beaman (3:22)
+Lindsay Beaman (3:56)

 That’s a good answer, especially when you think about a lot of the rainfall events we’ve seemed to have over the last decade.
 I think a lot of system operators and managers can say they can reflect some correlations there.
 So, that’s really good advice.
 Other than knowing you have a problem, how do you go about identifying where it’s coming from?
-You might be able to see it overflowing a manhole, but that’s not the exact manhole’s problem, correct Emily?
+You might be able to see it overflowing a manhole, but that’s not the exact manhole’s problem, correct?

 Identifying if your Sewer has Inflow or Infiltration

-Wes Farrand (4:04)
+Wes Farrand (4:34)

-Then also the data can show the opposite or the other side of that, which is the infiltration side, that if that peak is more drawn out, delayed from the rainfall event, it can indicate a lot of times what would be primarily groundwater inflow coming through the cracks in the pipe, or even sometimes through sump pumps as they’re delayed as the groundwater comes up around homes and gets into those footing drain systems.
+Then also, the data can show the opposite or the other side of that, which is the infiltration side, that if that peak is more drawn out, delayed from the rainfall event, it can indicate a lot of times what would be primarily groundwater inflow coming through the cracks in the pipe, or even sometimes through sump pumps as they’re delayed as the groundwater comes up around homes and gets into those footing drain systems.

 Budgeting & Identifying Funding Options for Sanitary Sewer Rehabilitation

-Lindsay Beaman (5:38)
+Lindsay Beaman (6:06)

 I think that we addressed early on the making of the dent in this to bring down the I/I. The purpose of that is to save money in the long run on downstream infrastructure, but you’re going to have to spend to save.
 When do you start to spend to save?
 Are there timing implications?
 When does it make sense maybe to start looking at some of these things?

-Wes Farrand (5:55)
+Wes Farrand (6:24)

 From my perspective, it makes sense to look at them if you’re seeing wide swings in your sewer flow.
-If you’re seeing lots of high peaks during rainfall or during wet seasons then it makes sense to start looking at something like an I/I study or evaluation to just see what kind of costs impacts that’s having on your system.
+If you’re seeing lots of high peaks during rainfall or during wet seasons, then it makes sense to start looking at something like an I/I study or evaluation to just see what kind of costs impacts that’s having on your system.

-Lindsay Beaman (6:13)
+Lindsay Beaman (6:41)

 So there’s no time like the present.

-Wes Farrand (6:15)
+Wes Farrand (6:44)

-Lindsay Beaman (6:42)
+Lindsay Beaman (7:10)

-And since you’re talking about money Wes, is there money available to help begin this review?
+And since you’re talking about money, Wes, is there money available to help begin this review?

-Wes Farrand (6:47)
+Wes Farrand (7:14)

 Common Sewer Investigative Techniques

-Lindsay Beaman (9:15)
+Lindsay Beaman (7:35)

-Wow.
-That’s really impressive to hear Emily.
-Thank you for sharing that.
 I think what I’m hearing is that a lot of communities probably need more education as to why we should be looking at this regularly, so we can identify how much we could be saving in the future or daily.
 That’s an amazing assessment to make there.

 Lindsay Beaman (09:39)

 Awesome.
-So it sounds like we’ve collectively have identified sources of our I/I, whether that be direct connections or some accidental stormwater getting into the system.
+So it sounds like we’ve collectively identified sources of our I/I, whether that be direct connections or some accidental stormwater getting into the system.
 What do we do to mitigate the I/I?

 Common Infrastructure Improvement Methods

-Lindsay Beaman (11:52)
+Lindsay Beaman (10:52)